hackbg/fadroma/Fadroma.spec.ts.md

 Welcome to the Fadroma Ops Guide!

-This collection of documents doubles (triples!) as documentation, specification, and test suite.
-We hope that by reading it you become familiar with both *what* Fadroma Ops can do, and *how* it does it.

-If you clone the Fadroma repo, you can use `pnpm test` to run the tests, and `pnpm test:cov` or `pnpm test:lcov` to generate a test coverage report.
-Happy hacking!

-## Design and goals of Fadroma Agent & Fadroma Ops

-Fadroma is a framework for building decentralized application backends out of smart contracts deployed to blockchains.

-We take the approach of viewing the blockchain as a **distributed VM**: the platform abstracts over details such as provisioning servers or keeping state in sync, and the application developer doesn't need to concern oneself with them.

-In this model, smart contracts are considered as similar to **persistent objects**: each one scoped to a specific task, and interoperating with others to make up a system, exposing and API and encapsulating state.

-Unlike the microservices model, such a globally distributed WebAssembly runtime would largely shield implementors from the bulk of the accumulated POSIX heritage, instead exposing a **seamless compute substrate** as a simple API (the init/handle/query of the CosmWasm actor model, and the associated get/set of the key-value store), backed by a gas metric representing the cost of the resources used.

-This model necessitates a novel approach to orchestrating the deployment and operation of the software, to ensure its interoperation with the existing Web ecosystem and development workflows.
-This is the ground that Fadroma sets out to cover in the TypeScript realm.

 ## Obtaining Fadroma

 Fadroma is available as a suite of Cargo crates and NPM packages.